10 Things to do in Granada, Spain (+ map): Best places to visit

 Charles V Palace.

-How to get here: The Alhambra forms the main enclave of the area and is easily visible from many places in Granada.
-You can reach the top by buses C30 and C32, or by bus C32. walk from the city centre in about 30 minutes (count on the fact that the whole way is uphill).
+How to get here: Alhambra forms the main enclave of the area and is easily visible from many places in Granada.
+You can reach the top by buses C30 and C32, or on foot from the city centre in about 30 minutes (count on it being uphill the whole way).
 There are also several paid parking lots a short distance from the fortress.

 Practical tips for visiting the Alhambra